Chapter 1: Prologue

 Chapter 7: Episode 6

-"Ninomiya-san, we would love it if you could join us at next week's party, in celebration of Phoenix’s twentieth anniversary." the elderly gentleman spoke gracefully to Kazunari as he clasped the clamp on his black briefcase.
+"Ninomiya-san, we would love it if you could join us at next week's party, in celebration of Century’s twentieth anniversary."
+An elderly gentleman spoke gracefully to Kazunari as he clasped the clamp on his black briefcase.

 Kazunari smiled politely and agreed to the proposal without a second thought, "It would certainly be an honor to be invited to such a special occasion.
 We truly thank you for your partnership with Century...."